2️⃣ VPG

 compute_loss- this method should compute the loss for the VPG objective function.

-The training loop is rather standard once everything else is done: we do a rollout, we cut the result into batches, compute the loss, and update the weights from each batch, so we've just included that gor
+The training loop is rather standard once everything else is done: we do a rollout, we cut the result into batches, compute the loss, and update the weights from each batch, so we've provided it for you.

 class VPGTrainer: